void-linux/void-docs/src/installation/live-images/downloading.md

-You can verify the integrity of a downloaded file using [sha256sum(1)](https://man.voidlinux.org/sha256sum.1) with the `sha256.txt` file we downloaded above.
+You can verify the integrity of a downloaded file using [sha256sum(1)](https://man.voidlinux.org/sha256sum.1) with the `sha256.txt` file downloaded above.
 The following sha256sum command will check (`-c`) the integrity of only the image(s) you've downloaded:

 ```